Prominent – Leafblower

 On a hot summer day we created an invincible Indian Summer.

-The visual impact of invisible CG-effects (Video below)
+The visual impact of invisible CG-effects (Video above)

 First of all watch the end result.
 The actor is walking towards the camera with a leaf blower and autumn leaves are whirling on the lawn.
 A garden during the fall.
 So it appears.